hocinedl/RT1_2nd_Assignment/README.md

 <br>2- A node that publishes the robot's position and velocity as a custom message using values from the topic ``` python /odom ``` (node_A2)</br>
 <br>3- A service node that, when activated, prints the number of goals that have been reached and cancelled.(node_B)</br>
 <br>4- A node that subscribes to the robot's position and velocity using the custom message and prints the distance of the robot from the target and the robot's average speed.
 A parameter will be used to set the frequency of publishing the information. (node_C).</br>
-<br>5- And to start the entire simulation, I created the launch file that launches multiple ROS nodes and set their parameters.</br>
+<br>5- And to start the entire simulation, I added to the launch file of the package assignment_2_2022 my nodes so that everything is launched at a time. </br>

 # Nodes: